 \subsection{Convergence to unconditional functions}

-Klartag and Milman \cite[Lem.
-2.3]{Klartag-Milman-2003} proved that any set in $\R^n$ can be transformed into an unconditional set (symmetric with respect to the vectors $\{u_1,\ldots,u_n\}$ in an orthonormal basis of $\R^n$) using $n$ Steiner symmetrizations.
-A function $f:\R^n\to(-\infty,+\infty]$ is \emph{unconditional} if for every $(x_1,\ldots,x_n)\in\R^n$ we have
+Klartag and Milman \cite[Lemma 2.3]{Klartag-Milman-2003} proved that any set in $\R^n$ can be transformed into an unconditional set (i.e., a set which is symmetric with respect to the vectors $\{u_1,\ldots,u_n\}$ in an orthonormal basis of $\R^n$) using $n$ Steiner symmetrizations.
+A function $f:\R^n\to(-\infty,+\infty]$ is \emph{unconditional} if for every $(x_1,\ldots,x_n)\in\R^n$, we have

-Lin \cite[Thm.
-3.4]{Lin-2017} proved that any coercive convex function $\psi:\R^n\to(-\infty,+\infty]$ can be transformed into an unconditional function using $n$ Steiner symmetrizations.
+Lin \cite[Theorem 3.4]{Lin-2017} proved that any coercive convex function $\psi:\R^n\to(-\infty,+\infty]$ can be transformed into an unconditional function using $n$ Steiner symmetrizations.
 We prove an analogue for $\alpha$-Minkowski symmetrizations in the following